 2265; 2266; 3365, 3366 Special Topics In Biology 4 credits The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.
 2295; 2296; 3395; 3396 Internship In Biology 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
 2298; 2299; 3398; 3399; 4498; 4499 Independent Study In Biology 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.
-Business Administration Professors Claycombe, Milstein, J. Olsh (Department Chair), Seidel, and Singer; Assistant Professor McIntyre; Senior Lecturer Carter; Lecturer McDonald.
-Areas of particular teaching interest: Professor Claycombe: industrial organization, managerial economics; Professor Milstein: intermediate and advanced accounting; Professor Olsh: economic development, history of economic thought; Professor Seidel: money and banking; Professor Singer: auditing and taxation; Professor McIntyre: macroeconomics, international economics.
-Students who major in this program, in addition to acquiring a broad liberal education prepare for careers in business and finance; for careers in government such as economic analysis, administration, and foreign service; and, by completing graduate study in a university, for professional careers in law, business, and economics.
-The College's business administration graduates are admitted to fine graduate schools in economics, business administration, and law.
+Business Administration Professors Claycombe, Milstein, J. Olsh (Department Chair), Seidel, and Singer; Assistant Professor McIntyre; Senior Lecturer Carter; Lecturers Lavin, McDonald, and Weisse.
+Areas of particular teaching interest: Professor Claycombe: industrial organization, managerial economics; Professor Milstein: intermediate and advanced accounting; Professor Olsh: economic development, history of economic thought; Professor Seidel: money and financial markets; Professor Singer: auditing and taxation; Professor McIntyre: macroeconomics, international economics, money and financial markets; Professor Carter: marketing and management, Professor Lavin: accounting, finance, ethics and business; Professor McDonald: legal environment of business; Professor Weisse: legal environment of business.
+Students who major in this program, in addition to acquiring a broad liberal education, prepare for careers in business and finance; for careers in government such as economic analysis, administration, and foreign service; and, by completing graduate study in a university, for professional careers in law, business, and economics.
+McDaniel College's business administration graduates are admitted to fine graduate schools in economics, business administration, and law.
 Others go directly to jobs in businesses such as banking, insurance, and manufacturing, while others secure positions in federal departments such as Labor, Commerce, FDIC, IRS, and State.
 A student may also prepare to teach social studies in public secondary schools (middle/high school).
 Other Educational Options in Business Administration: Because of the substantial number of Economics courses required by the major, many students complete either a dual or double major with Economics which combines the advantages of both theoretical and applied disciplines.
-BASIC MAJOR (48 HRS) Required:
+Please see the Dual Major section starting on page 184 for dual majors with Business German or Economics.
+Departmental Honors An honors student, in addition to maintaining a departmental average of 3.4, is expected to demonstrate academic leadership as evidenced by their ability to discuss economic issues and to perform research.
+To that end the honors student must write a senior, honors thesis (normally of four semester-hours credit).
+BASIC MAJOR (48 HRS.)
+Required:

-BUA 1101 Principles of Accounting I BUA 1102 Principles of Accounting II Four hours from Mathematics STA 2215 Elementary Statistics for Social Science STA 2216 Statistical Methods ECO 2201 Principles of Economics ECO 3303 Microeconomic Theory ECO 3320 Macroeconomic Theory Four hours from among:
+BUA 1101 Principles of Accounting I BUA 1102 Principles of Accounting II Four hours from Mathematics STA 2215 Elementary Statistics for Social Science

+STA 2216 Statistical Methods

+ECO 2201 Principles of Economics

+ECO 3303 Microeconomic Theory

+ECO 3320 Macroeconomic Theory Four hours from among:

-ECO 3304 International Economics
+ECO 2266 American Economic History ECO 3304 International Economics

-ECO 3319 Public Finance
+ECO 3324 Managerial Economics

-ECO 3326 Economic Development

-ECO 3327 Industrial Org. & Public Policy

-ECO 4310 Capstone-Money & Financial
+ECO 3326 Economic Development ECO 3327 Industrial Org. & Public Policy ECO 3366 Mathematical Economics ECO 4310 Money & Financial Markets

-Markets (4310 must be taken at the College)

 Four hours from among:

-BUA 2201 Intermediate Accounting I

-BUA 2209 Principles of Marketing

-BUA 2213 Auditing

-BUA 2215 Cost Acct: A Managerial Emphasis

-BUA 3324 Managerial Economics

-BUA 4323 Capstone-Corporate Finance (4323 must be taken at the College)

-Four hours from among:
+BUA 2201 Intermediate Accounting I BUA 2209 Principles of Marketing BUA 2213 Auditing BUA 2215 Cost Acct.: A Managerial Emphasis BUA 2265 Investments BUA 4323 Corporate Finance and Financial Management Four hours from among: